bitovi/academy/src/react-vite/01-intro-to-react/intro-to-react.md

 results are **different** the browser's DOM is updated to reflect the new Virtual DOM state.

-### Functional components and hooks
+### Functional components and Hooks

-A major change occurred in 2019 with the introduction of functional components and hooks.
+A major change occurred in 2019 with the introduction of functional components and Hooks.
 A component can now be defined using a single function, the component can manage its internal data and functionality through the use of [hooks](stateful-hooks.html), which are functions that provide data to a component or cause the component to render.